Mary Reibey: Life and career in Australia

 By 1828, when she gradually retired from active involvement in commerce, she had acquired extensive property holdings in the city.
 Like many others, however, she was on occasions somewhat economical with the truth.
 In March 1820 she had returned to England with her daughters to visit her native village, and came back to Sydney the next year.
 So in the 1828 census, when asked to describe her condition, she declared that she "came free in 1821".

 In the emancipist Society of New South Wales, she gained respect for her charitable works and her interest in the church and education.
-She was appointed one of the Governors of the Free Grammar School in 1825.
+She was one of the founding Governors of the Free Grammar School in 1825.

-Reibey built a cottage in the suburb of Hunters Hill, New South Wales circa 1836, where she lived for some time.
+Reibey built a cottage in the suburb of Hunters Hill, New South Wales, circa 1836, where she lived for some time.
 The cottage, situated on the shores of the Lane Cove River, was later acquired by the Joubert brothers, who enlarged it.
 It is now known as Fig Tree House and is listed on the (now defunct) Register of the National Estate.

 On her retirement, she built a house at Newtown, Sydney, where she lived until her death on 30 May 1855 from pneumonia.
 She was 78 years old.
+She was buried at the Sandhills Cemetery, and, when that was resumed, moved to the cemetery at La Perouse.
+A memorial for Reibey is in the Pioneer Memorial Park in Botany Cemetery.

 An enterprising and determined person of strong personality, during her lifetime Reibey earned a reputation as an astute and successful business woman in the colony of New South Wales.
-She is featured on the obverse of Australian twenty-dollar notes printed since 1994.
+She is featured on the obverse of Australian twenty-dollar notes printed since 1994 and on its replacement design since 2019.
+She was posthumously inducted onto the Victorian Honour Roll of Women in 2001.

-One of Mary and Thomas Reibey's grandchildren, Thomas Reibey (1821-1912), later became the Premier of Tasmania from 1876 to 1877.
+One of Mary and Thomas Reibey's grandchildren, Thomas Reibey (1821–1912), was the premier of Tasmania from 1876 to 1877.